Car Accident Injuries

 Gather Information and Evidence

-In addition to the medical paperwork detailing your injuries from the car accident, you should gather the following pieces of evidence:
+In addition to all medical paperwork detailing your car accident injuries, whenever possible you should also gather the following evidence:

-- The other driver’s contact information and insurance information
+- The contact information and insurance information from the other driver;

-- Photographs from the car crash, including proof of damage to vehicles
+- Photographs taken at the scene of the accident, including proof of damage to both vehicles;

 - A copy of the police report

-- Surveillance footage or photographs from traffic cameras
+- Any potential surveillance footage or photographs from traffic cameras in the area.

 Notify the Insurance Companies

 Make sure that your own insurance company and the company of the other driver know about the accident.
-However, you must know what to say — and what not to say — before calling.
+While these are important steps, it is crucial that you know what to say—and what not to say—when you make these calls.

 Before speaking with either insurance company, read our post about what you should know if you are in an accident.